 The fundamental difference between ISO/IEC 17020 and ISO/IEC 17025 with regard to traceability is that ISO/IEC 17020 requires that the performance of the equipment and reference standards used is traceable, whereas ISO/IEC 17025 requires that the measurement results are traceable.
-This is primarily achieved through the requirements for estimation of measurement uncertainty in clause 5.4.6.
-A key sub clause is 5.4.6.3:
+Traceability is established by an unbroken chain of comparisons back to a primary standard or by direct realisation of a fundamental constant.
+At each stage, uncertainties need to be evaluated or estimated.
+Two key clauses are 7.6.1 and 7.6.3: